Walter Anderson lends the valley his name by settling his family near what is now Boonville.

 Italian immigrants arrive and plant vineyards.

 Edmeades and Husch wineries founded; plantings mostly Gewürztraminer and Chardonnay.

 Husch plants the Knoll Vineyard in 1971.
-Navarro Vineyards, Lazy Creek Vineyards and Greenwood Ridge Vineyards founded; Pinot Noir gains a toehold.
+Navarro Vineyards, Lazy Creek Vineyard and Greenwood Ridge Vineyard founded; Pinot Noir gains a toehold.

 1981 Scharffenberger Cellars, 1983 Handley Cellars, 1984 Navarro Vineyards, and 1988 Roederer Estate sparkling wines were released, primarily from Chardonnay (and some Pinot Noir).
 Handley was the first from AV grapes.

 Petition for American Viticultural Area (AVA) status lists 6 wineries, 16 vineyards, and 582 acres under vine.